deathworlders/online/content/books/deathworlders/chapter-01-run-little-monster.md

 she became a P.I.

-"I guess he didn't want me accidentally giving away what kind of answer I was looking for." she finished.
+"I guess he didn't want me accidentally giving away what kind of answer I was looking for," she finished.
 "If it helps though, I don't think you're crazy.
 More...bitter about something."

 Jenkins laughed.
-"Yeah, Kirk said pretty much the same thing".
+"Yeah, Kirk said pretty much the same thing."

 "Kirk?"